Sakaeo/GNU_Taler_Plugin_for_Woocommerce/README.md

-# GNU_Taler_Plugin_for_Woocommerce
+# GNU-Taler-Plugin

-A GNU-Taler plugin for Wordpress with the Woocommerce plugin
+GNU Taler plugin for Wordpress with Woocommerce.